Sahil Babayev: Scientific activity

-He was a substitute teacher of the International Law Department at Baku State University, a lecturer at Azerbaijan Diplomatic Academy, participated in various trainings and courses in the field of international and contract law in England, France and other countries.
-He is the author of dissertations and monographs on international oil agreements, Production Sharing Agreements, international and national legal regulation, international legal process, and international judicial procedures.
-At the same time, he is the chairman of the "Commercial Law" state examination commission at the Faculty of Law of Baku State University.
+He has served as an adjunct lecturer at the Faculty of International Law at Baku State University and as a lecturer at Azerbaijan Diplomatic Academy.
+He has also undertaken specialised trainings and professional courses in international and contract law in the United Kingdom, France, and other countries.
+Mr Babayev is the author of several dissertations and monographs on international oil contracts, Production Sharing Agreements, and international legal regulation.

+He also serves as Chairman of the Commercial Law State Examination Commission at the Faculty of Law of Baku State University.